makersacademy/bowling-challenge/README.md

 # The Bowling Challenge

-This weekend (and next) the focus is on JavaScript.
-This is a totally new language and concept for me.
-My weekend challenge will be focusing on what have I learned about JavaScript this week, and how can I continue to use the same process to learn more about it.
-The challenge itself this week is complex so I am going to focus on understanding the business logic first, implementing the user interface second.
+This project provides a way for a user to record their bowling scores in a scorecard, including calculating bonus points for spares and strikes.

+NOTE: This project does not play a game of bowling or roll the ball for the user.

 ## Technologies used

-- JavaScript for most of the functionality
+- Most of the project is build in JavaScript
-- HTML and CSS for the web page
+- The web page is built in HTML and CSS
-- Jasmine for the tests
+- Tests are written in Jasmine
-- ESLint for the linter
+- ESLint is used for the linter
-- Node.js and travis for automated tests
+- I have attempted to use Node.js and travis for automated tests on github but this is not currently working
 - Karma for running automated tests - note this is not yet working
     - `npm install karma --save-dev`
     - `npm install karma-jasmine karma-firefox-launcher --save-dev`
     - `npm install -g karma-cli`

 ## Setting up the project
+To set up the project on your own machine:

 - `git clone `
 - `npm i -g eslint` to install the linter

 ## Using the project

-#### To run the project
+#### To open the user interface

 - [MAC] `open -a "Google Chrome" index.html` in the console
 - [LINUX] `google-chrome index.html`

-#### To run tests
+#### To run the tests

-- [MAC] To run Jasmine tests in the browser, type `open -a "Google Chrome" SpecRunner.html` into the console
+- [MAC] To run Jasmine tests in the browser, type `open -a "Google Chrome" SpecRunner.html` into the terminal
-- [LINUX] To run Jasmine tests in the browser, type `google-chrome SpecRunner.html` into the console
+- [LINUX] To run Jasmine tests in the browser, type `google-chrome SpecRunner.html` into the terminal

 #### To run the linter (eslint)